Maneuver Support Vessel (Light) or (MSV(L)) is a landing craft developed by Vigor Industrial, a shipbuilding company based in the US.

 The vessel increases commanders’ options for manoeuver in anti-access and restricted environments.
-It will offer enhanced performance and operational flexibility to the US Army mariners compared to LCM-8 boats, while reducing operational and maintenance costs.
+It will offer enhanced performance and operational flexibility to the US Army mariners compared to LCM-8 boats while reducing operational and maintenance costs.

-MSV(L) is based on the BMT Caimen-90 tri-bow fast-landing craft, which was built by BMT Defence Services.
+MSV(L) is based on the BMT Caimen-90 tri-bow fast landing craft, which was built by BMT Defence Services.
 Design of the vessel was initiated by Kvichak Marine Industries prior to its acquisition by Vigor and the current design team comprises BMT, Gladding-Hearn, and Northrop Grumman.

-A $979.3m contract was awarded by the US Army to Vigor for both the engineering, manufacturing and development (EMD), as well as production and deployment (P&D) phases in September 2017.
+A $979.3m contract was awarded by the US Army to Vigor for both the engineering, manufacturing, and development (EMD), as well as production and deployment (P&D) phases in September 2017.
 The contract is meant for one full-scale prototype landing craft, four low-rate initial production (LRIP) MSV(L) vessels, and 32 full-rate production (FRP) MSV(L) vessels over a period of ten years.

 Vigor is expected to receive authorisation to start the LRIP of the first four vessels by the end of 2021, while the FRP decision is scheduled for 2023.

-Construction work is expected to generate approximately 200 jobs.
+The construction work is expected to generate approximately 200 jobs.

-Landing craft will incorporate advanced manufactured techniques and will feature a tri-bow monohull, which will offer enhanced manoeuvrability and superior stability when operating in higher sea state conditions.
+The landing craft will incorporate advanced manufactured techniques and will feature a tri-bow monohull, which will offer enhanced manoeuvrability and superior stability when operating in higher sea state conditions.

 The vessel will feature a 1,697ft² deck area towards the aft to accommodate payloads comprising one main battle tank, two armoured vehicles. and other modern equipment.
-Tie-down points will be located in grid pattern for mounting payloads.
+Tie-down points will be located in a grid pattern for mounting payloads.

-Vessel operations will be managed from the crew cabin, which can accommodate up to eight crew members.
+Operations of the vessel will be managed from the crew cabin, which can accommodate up to eight crew members.

 The watercraft will be outfitted with a pair of fully stabilised CROWS II (Commonly Remotely Operated Weapon Station) weapon mounts, one at the stern and the other in the bow area.